TJCAJ/tnl/README.md

 GitPod was used for access to the student workspace and writing parts of the code for this project.
 It was also used to commit and push to GitHub.

 ### Visual Studio Code
-IDE used for this project is Visual Studio Code.
+The website was developed using Visual Studio Code IDE.
 It was used writing parts of the code for this project as well and to commit and push to GitHub.

 ### GitHub
 GitHub was used to store this project.